 Numerous popular websites such as Reddit, Spotify, Twitter have also complained about their inaccessibility to thousands of their users.

-As DNS attacks are becoming all too common, we should learn to identify DNS attacks so that we can tackle the situation in a better.
+As DNS attacks are becoming all too common, we should learn to identify DNS attacks so that we can tackle the situation better.
 Let’s have a look at types of DNS attacks.

 Zero-day attack– In this type of attack, the attacker exploits a formerly unknown vulnerability in the DNS server software or protocol stack.

-Fast Flux DNS– Hackers swap DNS record in and out at high frequency to redirect DNS requests.
-This technique helps attacker avoid detection as well.
+Fast Flux DNS– Hackers swap DNS records in and out at high frequency to redirect DNS requests.
+This technique helps the attacker avoid detection as well.

 DNS-Spoofing– DNS spoofing is also known as DNS cache poisoning.
 It is a type of computer security hacking.
 Attackers or hackers corrupt the whole DNS server by replacing the authorized IP address with the bogus IP address in the server’s cache.
 This way they redirect the whole traffic to a malevolent website and collect the crucial information.

-This is the one of the most popular phishing techniques attacker use to steal the information.
-Because users type correct domain address in their browsers, they never realize that are accessing a fake or rogue website.
+This is one of the most popular phishing techniques attackers use to steal information.
+Because users type the correct domain address in their browsers, they never realize that are accessing a fake or rogue website.

 Therefore, it becomes challenging to detect this attack.
 Sometimes, users are not able to find it until the time to live (TTL) expires.
-TTL or time to live is the time till DNS resolver remember the DNS query before it gets expired.
+TTL or time to live in the time till DNS resolver remembers the DNS query before it gets expired.

-The best method to prevent DNS cache poisoning attack should be time to time clearing of DNS cache.
+The best method to prevent DNS cache poisoning attacks should be time to time clearing of DNS cache.

 DDoS Attack on DNS

-DDoS attack is referred to as Distributed Denial-of-service attack.
+The DDoS attack is referred to as a Distributed Denial-of-service attack.
 It usually arises when multiple systems flood the resources of a targeted system.
-Attackers can use this attack against different types of systems which include DNS server as well.
+Attackers can use this attack against different types of systems which include DNS servers as well.

-DNS server attack can be a huge network security issue.
+DNS server attacks can be a huge network security issue.
 Therefore, it should not be taken lightly by businesses.
 They should implement state-of-the-art safeguards to reduce and prevent the effects of such attacks.

 How you can defend this attack depends on the role of your systems in the environment.
 However, you may take the following steps.